How To Store Cannabis Seeds

 Seeds require proper protection from the elements to last.
 If carefully stored, you can extend their shelf-life.

-How long do marijuana seeds last?
-Most last up to six months at room temperature, but this timeline extends for users who keep the seeds refrigerated.
+Most cannabis seeds last up to six months at room temperature, but this timeline extends for users who keep the seeds refrigerated.

 High-quality options can survive up to 10 years, but the duration varies according to environmental factors and the chosen strain.
 Hardy cultivars can withstand the test of time, while weaker varieties only last for three years.